awsdocs/aws-control-tower-guide/doc_source/best-practices.md

 We recommend the following practices as you create and modify resources in AWS Control Tower\.
 This guidance might change as the service is updated\.

 **General Guidance**
-+ Do not modify or delete resources created by AWS Control Tower in the master account or in the shared accounts\.
++ Do not modify or delete resources created by AWS Control Tower in the management account or in the shared accounts\.
 Modification of these resources can require an update to your landing zone\.
 + Do not modify or delete the AWS Identity and Access Management \(IAM\) roles created within the shared accounts in the core organizational unit \(OU\)\.
 Modification of these roles can require an update to your landing zone\.
 + For more information about the resources created by AWS Control Tower, see [What Are the Shared Accounts?](how-control-tower-works.md#what-shared)
 + Do not disallow usage of any AWS Regions through either SCPs or AWS STS\.
 Doing so will break AWS Control Tower\.